Geekgasm/kintrol/README.md

 #### Kinos and Kisto

-  1. **Connect the Kinos or Kisto to your network**
+  1. **Connect the Kinos or Kisto to your network.**
      Plug in the network cable to the socket marked with "Ethernet" on the back of the device.

-  2. **Set the network address**
+  2. **Set the network address.**
      In the setup menu of the Kinos or Kisto, set the network address to the free fixed network address you selected.

 #### Klimax Kontrol

 Unlike Kinos or Kisto, the Klimax Kontrol does not come with an Ethernet socket.
-To make this work, you need a few things:
+To be able to control the device with the Kintrol app, you need a few things:

 ##### Prerequisites